 By dividing the ownership, decisions can be made about the asset, without the interaction or need for the beneficial owner to participate in the day-to-day business of the planning and management of that asset.

-The real benefit of using a bare trust in Canada is that it allows for the transfer of an asset without alteration or change to the legal title of the property.
+The real benefit of using a bare trust in real estate is that it allows for the transfer of an asset without alteration or change to the legal title of the property.
 This eliminates a need to register a title change at the Land Registry Office and, in some provinces like B.C., helps avoid having to pay Provincial Property Taxes (PTT), otherwise known as Land Transfer Taxes (LTT).

 Typically a bare trust is the use of a company to hold the legal or registered title to the property as the nominee, in trust for the “real” or beneficial owner of the property.